Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 The SNMP messages exchanged between the SNMP server and the SNMP agents should be on a separate **out-of-bound network**.
 Keeping the management packets separated from the data network improves security and prevents users to see this traffic.

+SNMPv1 and SNMPv2 use a **community string** to access the statistics in the device, defaulting to `public` for most devices.
+This community string should be changed as a good practice to prevent unauthorized access to the device's information.
+SNMPv3 uses user/password authentication and an encryption key instead.

 ### SSH (Secure Shell)